Here are a few reasons that

 Wear shoes that won’t damage the green.

-Keep a pair of shoes used just for bowling, to avoid transferring diseases to the green.
+Keep a pair of shoes for bowls only, to avoid transferring diseases to the green.

 DO NOT wear shoes with heels or heavy ridges.